laravel/docs/csrf.md

         // ...
     });

-Anytime you define an HTML form in your application, you should include a hidden CSRF `_token` field in the form so that the CSRF protection middleware can validate the request.
+Anytime you define a "POST", "PUT", "PATCH", or "DELETE" HTML form in your application, you should include a hidden CSRF `_token` field in the form so that the CSRF protection middleware can validate the request.
 For convenience, you may use the `@csrf` Blade directive to generate the hidden token input field:

     <form method="POST" action="/profile">
         @csrf